kubernetes/kops/docs/images.md

 The ami spec is precise, but AMIs vary by region.
 So it is often more convenient to use the `<owner>/<name>` specifier, if equivalent images have been copied to various regions with the same name.

-For example, to use Ubuntu 16.04, you can specify:
+For example, to use Ubuntu 16.04, you could specify:

 `image: 099720109477/ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20160830`

+(Please note that ubuntu is currently undergoing validation testing with k8s - use at your own risk!)

+If you are creating a new cluster you can use the `--image` flag when running `kops create cluster`, which should be easier than editing your instance groups.